top of page

 EXPERIENCE

-Experience Thermopolis, Wyoming like only a sheepherder can!
+Experience Buffalo, Wyoming like only a sheepherder can!
 We will take you through real sheep ranches with the sheep and the herders themselves.
 Then come back to town and enjoy food, art, and education about the amazing and historical sheep industry in the great state of Wyoming.

 LOCATION

-Thermopolis, Wyoming
+Buffalo, Wyoming

 Vendor Line Up- 2024